git-merge-workshops/simplify-signing-with-ssh/exercises/03-sign-verify-merges.md

   <a href="04-sign-verify-tags.md">Signing and verifying tags</a>
 </p>

+Signing merges from one branch into another is achieved via the [`--verify-signatures` flag][git-merge-verifysignatures] to `git merge`, which is important to understand how it works:

+> Verify that the tip commit of the side branch being merged is signed with a valid key, i.e. a key that has a valid uid: in the default trust model, this means the signing key has been signed by a trusted key.
+If the tip commit of the side branch is not signed with a valid key, the merge is aborted.

+This means that Git will only check that the tip or last commit of the branches are signed, not every commit.

 ## Outcomes

 > In this exercise, the process for signing and verifying merges is covered including: